mnkhee/user-docs-project/docs/introduction.md

 ## Target Audience

-These tutorials are targeted towards people who are just starting out with web development -- however, people of all levels may follow alongside the tutorials.
+These tutorials are targeted towards people who are just starting out with front-end web development -- however, people of all levels may follow alongside the tutorials.
 <br> While there are no real pre-requisites to following our tutorials, it is recommended to read about some of the HTML tags and attributes we will be using in our tutorials online.
 <br> We recommend using [W3Schools](https://w3schools.com/) to search for anything related to HTML and CSS.